rillki/zippo/README.md

 dmd -of=zippo source/*
 ```

 Replace `dmd` with the D compiler you have installed on your system.
-It will produce an executable `zippo`, add it to your `PATH` on your system.
+It will produce an executable called `zippo`, add it to your `PATH` on your system.

 ## Usage: